 It’s worth noting that proving insanity is often exceptionally difficult for complainant (plaintiff) spouses, as Utah’s laws impose several additional requirements for demonstrating “incurable insanity,” including mental health examinations by qualified physicians.

-How Long Does it Take to File for Divorce in Utah?
+How Long Does it Take to File for Divorce in Salt Lake City, Utah?

 Utah imposes a minimum 90-day waiting period between filing for divorce and the granting of the final decree.
 In other words, obtaining a divorce decree will take a minimum of three months, though couples should be advised that the process may take as long as several years, depending on factors such as: